John Sartain: Years in Philadelphia

 After his arrival in Philadelphia, Sartain took an active interest in art matters there.
 He held various offices in the Artists' Fund Society, the School of Design for Women, and the Pennsylvania Academy of Fine Arts, and was actively connected with other educational institutions in the city.
 He had visited Europe several times, and on the occasion of his second visit in 1862 he was elected a member of the society "Artis et Amicitiæ" in Amsterdam.

 Sartain had charge of the art department of the Centennial Exposition in Philadelphia, in 1876.
 In recognition of his services there, the king of Italy conferred on him the title of cavaliere of the Order of the Crown of Italy.
 His architectural knowledge was frequently requisitioned: he took a prominent part in the work of the committee on the Washington Memorial by Rudolf Siemering in Fairmount Park, Philadelphia, and he designed medallions for the monument to George Washington and Lafayette erected in 1869 in Monument Cemetery, Philadelphia.
 His Reminiscences of a Very Old Man (New York, 1899) are of unusual interest.

+Several small Philadelphia streets between 11th and 12th streets were renamed in honor of Sartain in 1895.

+Sartain was elected to the American Philosophical Society in 1897.

-Upon his death in 1897, the 89-year-old Sartain was buried in Monument Cemetery.
+Upon his death later that year, the 89-year-old Sartain was buried in Monument Cemetery.
 Shortly before his death, The Philadelphia School of Design for Women created the John Sartain Fellowship in recognition of his 28 year tenure as Director.

 In 1956 the cemetery was condemned by the city and given to Temple University which cleared it for a parking lot.
 Sartain's body was not claimed and he and approximately 20,000 other unclaimed bodies were re-interred in a large mass grave at Lawnview Cemetery.
 The tombstones, including the cemetery's 70 feet high central monument to George Washington and General Lafayette and his family monument (all designed by Sartain) were dumped into the Delaware River to serve as the foundations for the Betsy Ross Bridge.